• Home

 Because you are literally in a seat for hours, with not much to do I find that it gives me the opportunity to do those things I never get to do.
 For example, I love reading books or journaling so I always pack my latest read, and a pen and notebook.

 Whatever hobby it is for you, take advantage of the quiet relaxing time you have on the plane to do it.
-If sleep is your idea of relaxing, go ahead!
+If sleep is your idea of relaxing, go ahead!Ā

 14. Pack a Re-Fresh Kit

-Packing a beauty kit is essential when flying long haul.
-I like to keep all these items in a stylish travel makeup bag for easy access during the flight.
+Packing an essentials kit is essential when flying long-haul.
+I like to keep all these items in a stylish travel makeup bag for easy access during the flight.Ā

 The things you should include are: